 Content marketing starts with great content.
 So if you're building a new website for your company, you might write a couple of content pieces about your latest machine, tool, or manufacturing process and think you're ready to go.

 If you've got a great digital asset, like an eBook, whitepaper, or quote form that will help capture email addresses, great.
-But you'll need to engage in nurturing those leads long after you've received their contact details.
+But you'll need to engage in nurturing those leads and prospects long after you've received their contact details.

 Lead Nurturing for Long Sales Cycles

-In lines of business where long sales cycles are common, lead nurturing is crucial.
+In lines of business where long sales cycles are common, lead generation and nurturing is crucial.
 If you're selling equipment that requires your customers to make a large capital investment, timing is everything.
 If there isn't a plan in their budget for a large capital investment you may have to wait until the next fiscal planning period.

 This is where lead nurturing comes in.
-If you devise a tactful way to continue to keep your leads warm and your brand top-of-mind, you’ll be able to close the sale when the client is ready.
+If you devise a tactful way to continue to keep your prospects warm and your brand top-of-mind, you’ll be able to close the sale when the client is ready.

 While marketing automation is critical, don't forget the human touch as well.
 A great recipe is a good balance of well-timed lead nurturing emails and offers combined with an occasional personal follow-up.